ashkanvg/scalability_json_dataset/README.md

 - A C++11 compliant compiler (e.g., GCC, Clang, MSVC)
 - CMake (for building the project if using an IDE like CLion)

+## Input Files
+Some datasets can be downloaded from https://drive.google.com/drive/folders/1KQ1DjvIWpHikOg1JgmjlSWM3aAlvq-h7?usp=sharing.
+For this project, use those datasets that ended in `_small_records.json`.

 ## Compilation and Usage

 ### Using CMake (Recommended)